Sheharyar-Khalid2006/project_voyage/README.md

 Voyage 🚗
-Welcome to the repository for Voyage, a ride management and passenger notification system.
-This was built as our final project for the CS 212: Object-Oriented Programming course (Class BESE-16B).
+Greetings!
+This is an entry point to the Voyage repository.
+This is a ride management program that sends alerts/notifications to passengers regarding when they will reach their destination.
+In this way, we have developed our final project for the CS212 Object Oriented Programming course (BESE-16B) taken by the two of us.

-Have you ever fallen asleep on a bus or a long car ride and completely missed your stop?
-That is the exact problem we wanted to solve.
-Voyage uses a simulated GPS proximity system and timed alarms to wake passengers up right before they reach their destination.
+Have you ever fallen asleep on the bus/van, etc. and missed your destination?
+That was the problem that we tried to solve with Voyange.
+Voyage will provide you with an alarm before arriving at your destination, using a simulated GPS proximity system and a timed alarm.

 🛠️ The Team
-Sheharyar Khalid: Built the entire front-end using JavaFX and FXML.
-Handled the animated starting screens, role-based login forms, driver/passenger dashboards, and real-time UI updates.
+Sheharyar Khalid - Front-end Developer.
+Built the front end completely using JavaFX and FXML.
+Responsible for creating:

+- The Startup Screens (Animated).
+- The Login Forms (By Role).
+- The Dashboard displays for Drivers & Passengers.
+- Updating the User Interface.

-Muhammad Faizan Asif: Handled the core application logic.
-Built the OOP model layer, interface contracts, and the background services (ProximityEngine, FareCalculator, AlarmService, RideSession).
+Muhammad Faizan Asif - Core Programming Developer.
+Developed the OOP Model Layer, the Interface contracts and the background services (ProximityEngine, FareCalculator, AlarmService, RideSession).

 ✨ Features
-Role-Based Dashboards: Distinct views for Drivers and Passengers.
-The login screen checks formatting for CNICs, phone numbers, and emails before letting you in.
+Customized Dashboards for Drivers and Passengers Based on Role.
+The Login Page will check the formatting for CNIC, Phone Numbers and Emails before you will be able to log in to the Application.

-Simulated GPS & Fares: Since we couldn't use a live API, we simulated vehicle movement using a JavaFX Timeline.
-The app uses the Haversine formula to calculate the remaining distance, update the ETA, and calculate dynamic fares.
+Simulated GPS System Use & Fare Based on Haversine Formula.
+As we were unable to set up the actual working API for GPS, we simulated our GPS Events using JavaFX Timeline.
+We used the Haversine Formula for calculating distance to the destination.

-Proximity & Time Alarms: When the vehicle gets within 500 meters of a passenger's set destination, an audio alarm plays to wake them up.
-Passengers can also set backup time-based alarms.

-Ride Management: Drivers can see the vehicle's capacity, add passengers, and even trigger a manual "wake alert" to all passengers at once.

-Smooth UI: Clean scene transitions between the different windows to keep the driver and passenger experiences separated but linked under the hood.

 💻 Tech Stack & Setup
 Language: Java 23 (Bellsoft Liberica JDK)